May I present before you some new Japanese learning resources? I may?! Excellent, because last month had some real hits! Let's get right down to it.

 We do have one concern: none of Onomatopedia's images seem to cite where they come from.
 Some may be open-source or created by Imaginary Sound Creation, but because the site uses so many different styles of art, comics, and photography, we're a little wary.
 We hope they obtained them with permission and were curated specifically for the site.

-Regardless, Onomatopedia is a useful tool that will hopefully expand to include many more fun sound words.
-That way we can all get ぺらぺら together!
+Regardless, Onomatopedia is a useful tool that lets us all get ぺらぺら together!

 Bunpo for Android is a Japanese grammar study app that was previously released on iOS.
 Covering JLPT N5 to N1, it's seriously packed with content—and the polished illustrations and UI are a nice touch too!